Confidential Data Processing with AWS Nitro Enclaves - Encryption and Attestation in an Isolated Environment

 Overview of Nitro Enclaves

 Nitro Enclaves is a service that creates an isolated processing environment (enclave) within an EC2 instance.
 The enclave has dedicated CPU cores and memory, completely isolated from the host OS, other processes, and even administrators.
-It has no persistent storage or network interfaces, communicating with the host only through vsock.
+It has no persistent storage or network interfaces, communicating with the host only through vsock (virtual socket).
+This design minimizes the attack surface so that even if root access on the parent instance is compromised, data inside the enclave remains inaccessible.
+The isolation is based on hardware-level separation provided by the Nitro Hypervisor, offering fundamentally different protection from software-only isolation (containers, namespaces).

 KMS Integration and Attestation

-At startup, the enclave generates a cryptographic attestation document (PCR values).
+At startup, the enclave generates a cryptographic attestation document containing PCR (Platform Configuration Register) values: PCR0 represents the enclave image hash, PCR1 the kernel hash, and PCR2 the application hash.
 The KMS condition key kms:RecipientAttestation:PCR0 verifies the enclave's image hash, providing decryption keys only to legitimate enclaves.
-For PII processing, encrypted personal information is sent to the enclave, where it retrieves the key from KMS, decrypts and processes the data, and returns only the results to the host.
-Plaintext PII is never exposed to the host OS.
+The concrete flow is: send encrypted PII to the enclave via vsock, call the KMS Decrypt API from within the enclave with the attestation document attached, KMS verifies the PCR values and returns the plaintext key, and the enclave decrypts and processes the data, returning only results to the host.
+This ensures plaintext PII is never exposed to the host OS.

 Use Cases and Development